ilya40umov/KotLink/README.md

 # go-link
-Service for sharing link aliases within a company
+Service for creating and sharing memorable URL aliases